Maelstrom Arena Guide

 Boss Arena 1 – Maxus The Many [HP: 659’583]

-This boss is the easiest one in the entire arena, but don’t underestimate him, he can put out a serious amount of damage.
+This boss is the easiest one in the entire Maelstrom Arena, but don’t underestimate him, he can put out a serious amount of damage.

 - Maxus’ most dangerous mechanic is the black ground he summons.
 It does a lot of damage if you stand inside it.
 Make sure not to get caught by the little whirlwind that follows you, the snare will make it difficult to get out of the black ground AoE.